-Before the Bell: Five things every Canadian investor needs to know
+Five things every Canadian investor needs to know

 Equity Markets

 U.S. and Canadian stocks are poised to open higher Monday as investors looked ahead to interest rate decisions this week and focused on the launch of bitcoin futures the spurred on investors' obsession with the cryptocurrency.
-However, U.S. futures pared their gains after reports of an explosion near Times Square and that some subway lines were being evacuated.
+However, U.S. futures pared their gains after police confirmed that an explosion rocked New York's Port Authority, one of the busiest commuter hubs in Mahnattan.
+The blast injured several and police confirmed that there was one person in custody.
+Some subway lines were being evacuated as a result.

 Stealing the spotlight was the debut of bitcoin futures contracts, allowing investors to bet on the price of the cryptocurrency in one, two or three months.